tbrowder/Checkwriter/README.md

 The user's default personal or business bank account and other private information are in the three files represented by the three files in the 'resources' directory:

-  * 'AccountData.hjson'
+  * 'user-account-data.hjson'

     Contains the bank account data.

-  * 'Register.json'
+  * 'user-register.json'

     Contains records of checks written.

-  * 'BlankCheck.hjson'
+  * 'user-check-data.hjson'

     Contains the data to define the physical layout of a printed check.